 You could decorate your windows with the crafts you’ve created.
 Perhaps you could even team up with other local families to create a trail of decorated houses to walk past and admire on Halloween?

 Or what about creating a Halloween treasure hunt at home?
 The simple option would be to hide sweets around the house and let the kids try to find them.
 An alternative would be to write creepy clues that guide the children around the house and garden to find their treasure!

-Last year we also bought a basketful of books from local charity shops and displayed them on our doorstep for passing trick or treaters to choose.
-There will certainly be fewer families out and about this year, and people are understandably cautious about sharing sweets and other foods, but books could be a great alternative option to the usual sweets and chocolate!
+Last year we also bought a basketful of books from local charity shops and displayed them on our doorstep for passing trick or treaters to choose - a great alternative option to the usual sweets and chocolate!

-Hosting a virtual Halloween party, perhaps including some of the books and crafts we’ve suggested, could be another great option.
+Hosting a virtual or in-person Halloween party, perhaps including some of the books and crafts we’ve suggested, could be another great option.
 Perhaps you can also include Halloween-themed music and foods too?